FAQ Meares' method of Meditation

 Did Meares use visualisation?

 Meares used visualisation (and many other methods) during his early work in medical hypnosis but he abandoned its use around the time he began to teach patients to meditate instead of using conventional hypnosis.
-On the internet it is commonly stated that Meares used visualisation to help cancer patients.
+On the internet , it is sometimes stated that Meares used visualisation to help cancer patients.
 This is incorrect.
 For some reason, people have got Meares' recommendation backwards.
-In fact, he used the simplicity of stillness and did not teach visualisation to his cancer or other patients.
-He also wrote a paper raising concerns that visualisation might not be beneficial under some circumstances.
+In fact, he used the simplicity of stillness and did not teach visualisation to any of his cancer patients.
+He raised concerns that visualisation might not be beneficial and could be harmful under some circumstances.
 The first book has some more about this topic.

 What meditation posture did Ainslie Meares teach or recommend?